Shock mount: Microphone mounts

 Early microphones used a 'ring and spring' mount, where a single rigid ring was mounted and carried the microphone between a number of coil springs, usually four or eight.
 When early microphones were heavy and omnidirectional, this was adequate.
-However the single plane of suspension allowed the microphone to twist very easily; once microphones started to become directional, this twisting caused fading of the signal.
+However, the single plane of suspension allowed the microphone to twist very easily; once microphones started to become directional, this twisting caused fading of the signal.
 A more three-dimensional and less planar suspension would be required.

-Large side-address studio microphone are generally strung in "cat's cradle" mounts, using fabric-wound rubber elastic elements to provide isolation.
-While the elastic elements can deteriorate and sag over time, the low price of the mount and ease of replacing the elastic elements mean they remain a mainstay despite introduction of elastomer-based designs less sensible to degradation over time.
+Large side-address studio microphones are generally strung in "cat's cradle" mounts, using fabric-wound rubber elastic elements to provide isolation.
+While the elastic elements can deteriorate and sag over time, the low price of the mount and ease of replacing the elastic elements mean they remain a mainstay despite the introduction of elastomer-based designs less susceptible to degradation over time.

-The same occurs for end-fire microphones, most often employed for location work, however positioning consistency issues in mobile contexts means elastomer-based alternatives have made more inroads: they offer more displacement (positional flexibility) along the prime axis, but better restrict movement along other axis, and have less tendency to keep oscillating after movements, which provide for better control of the microphone's precise position.
+The same occurs for end-fire microphones, most often employed for location work; however, positioning consistency issues in mobile contexts mean elastomer-based alternatives have made more inroads: they offer more displacement (positional flexibility) along the prime axis, but better restrict movement along other axes, and have less tendency to keep oscillating after movements, which provide for better control of the microphone's precise position.